 The American Psychological Association (APA) reports that greater than 90 percent of people in Western cultures marry by the age of 50.
 However, approximately 40 percent to 50 percent of married couples in the U.S. divorce.
 Divorce is a common occurrence that can also be a stressful and costly process.

 At Trapp Law, LLC in Indianapolis, IN, we help those who seek alternatives to divorce.
-We know what is at stake in family law cases and take steps to come to a mutually agreed decision to avoid a contentious future with a former relationship partner.
+Our Indianapolis divorce alternative attorney knows what is at stake in family law cases and take steps to come to a mutually agreed decision to avoid a contentious future with a former relationship partner.
 We are proud to be able to deliver high quality, affordable legal services, and we offer a free and confidential initial consultation.

 What Divorce Alternatives Are Available?